Selbinyyaz/RestService/README.md

 # RestService

-Building a RESTful Web Service
+# Building a RESTful Web Service

 This project will build a service that will accept HTTP GET requests at http://localhost:8088/greeting.

-It will respond with a JSON representation of a greeting.
+It will respond with a JSON representation of a greeting,as the following listing shows:

+{"message":"Welcome to the machine!","timeStamp":"2021-04-27T20:56:24.253Z"}

-What You Need
+# What You Need

 About 15 minutes